-There are actually an endless number of demands from various spheres and a lot of attention is required for keeping the minds constantly actively.
+There are actually an endless number of demands from various spheres and a lot of attention is required for keeping the minds constantly active.
 Additionally, the negative influences from the environment create confusion and fear.
 These negative influences cause the mind to be confined to a separate superficial level, where it is either too dull or too scattered to even experience the emotional, mental and physical resources that lay hidden most of the time.
-Ayurvedic scientists say that the limitless possibilities that exist in the subtler levels of awareness that remain inaccessible except to a peaceful and settled mind.
-When the mind is strongly influenced by the sattva then it is quite possible to have the access to such a calm and composed mind.
+Ayurvedic scientists say that the limitless possibilities that exist in the subtler levels of awareness remain inaccessible except to a peaceful and settled mind.
+When the mind is strongly influenced by the sattva, it is quite possible to have the access to such a calm and composed mind.
 This stage allows appreciating the whole of life and its various aspects.

-Apart from meditation, another aspect of vihara in Ayurveda is staying rested.
+Apart from meditation, another aspect of Vihara in Ayurveda is staying rested.
 This key feature promotes sattva in mind.
 One of the major contributors to the mind’s loss of knowledge and knowingness is fatigue.
 With the increasing demands of the modern life, loss of rest and fatigue is experienced by almost everyone.
 Ayurveda gives tremendous emphasis on meditation and proper rest in order to promote health.
 These aspects allow the body and mind to release toxins and stress.
-Moreover, vihara also suggests working in moderation.
+Moreover, Vihara also suggests working in moderation.
 Getting exhausted negates the ability to enjoy the achievements.
 It is a proven fact that desires are easily fulfilled when they are created from comprehensive and clear sattvic mind.